-The Utility Systems Welder Senior provides technical support and performs welding and cutting on a variety of metals including carbon steel, stainless steel, copper, aluminum, and plastics such as HDPE, PE, and PVC.
+We are hiring multiple Utility Systems Welder Seniors who provide technical support and perform welding and cutting on a variety of metals including carbon steel, stainless steel, copper, aluminum, and plastics such as HDPE, PE, and PVC.
 Duties include repairing, maintaining, and installing steam, condensate, heating hot water, chilled water, domestic water, storm, sanitary sewer, waste stacks, vents, plumbing fixtures, gas, and similar systems; pipefitting; welding to ANSI/ASTM B31.1 X-ray standard for heating distribution piping and other applications; fabricating containers and structural supports; and general work on equipment or systems in plants, steam tunnels, and the utility infrastructure.

 A high school diploma or equivalent and a minimum of seven years of pipe welding experience, with four years of experience in piping systems and mechanical systems is required.
 A valid driver's license, with a positive points balance is also required.
 Ability to interpret drawings and have a considerable understanding of various pipe distribution systems is essential.
 The ability to pass ASME Section 9 B31.1 X-Ray welding test is required, as well as the ability to weld using GTAW, SMAW, GMAW processes.
 Demonstrated knowledge of plasma cutting, cutting torches, soldering and silver soldering, as well as rigging pipe and associated materials to successfully complete projects is essential.

 To apply, please go to https://uva.wd1.myworkdayjobs.com/UVAJobs and complete an application.
 We would also encourage a resume/CV be attached as well.
 This posting is open until filled.